Neil Hamilton (politician): BBC collapse

 In mid-trial and without cross-examining Hamilton, the BBC capitulated on 21 October 1986.
 The Director-General, Alasdair Milne, stated he was instructed to do so by the Governors of the BBC.
 The corporation was directed to pay the men's legal costs.
 Hamilton and Howarth were awarded £20,000 each and in the next edition of Panorama, on 27 October, the BBC made an unreserved apology.
 The settlement of the case raised serious concerns regarding political pressure and the intimidation of witnesses.
 Before the BBC defence lawyers had an opportunity to interrogate Hamilton, the Board of Governors met during the trial and instructed the BBC Board of Management to settle the case: "the BBC executives at this meeting expressed serious doubts about the decision.
 It was pointed out the BBC had not even begun to put its case".

 The National Young Conservatives hinted at a stitch-up at the BBC.
 The chairman, Richard Fuller, told the Eastern Area Young Conservatives: "I find it strange that they have apparently decided to settle now, when things appeared to be going well."
-Attention focussed on the actions of Malcolm McAlpine, a cousin of Alistair McAlpine, the treasurer of the Conservative Party: "He denied yesterday that he had promised Mr Hamilton that he could 'deliver' the governors behind a settlement".
+Attention focused on the actions of Malcolm McAlpine, a cousin of Alistair McAlpine the treasurer of the Conservative Party: "He denied yesterday that he had promised Mr Hamilton that he could 'deliver' the governors behind a settlement".